yeti-switch/doc/en/best-practices/sip-headers.rst

 Headers formats.
 URI
 ====================

-Lot of header values in SIP protocol has URI format.
-This format described in RFC

-In most cases SIP Uri used

-Sometimes SIP may use TEL Uri format for headers like From, To, R-URI

  * `RFC2806 <https://datatracker.ietf.org/doc/html/rfc2806>`_- Standard - URLs for Telephone Calls
  * `RFC5630 <https://datatracker.ietf.org/doc/html/rfc5630>`_ - Standard - The Use of the SIPS URI Scheme in the Session Initiation Protocol (SIP)
  * `RFC3966 <https://datatracker.ietf.org/doc/html/rfc3966>`_ - Standard - The tel URI for Telephone Numbers